 Or if you run a digital agency, for example, you may want to include questions around your client's brand, their values, their mission, their aims, etc. that will allow you to better scope the project.

 So let's look at some of the information you might decide to include:

-- Your client’s name, surname, and contact details (mobile number, email address, home address, website, etc.)
+- Your client's name, surname, and contact information (mobile number, email address, home address, website, etc)

 When you create your form, don't forget to also add information about your business.
 You'll want to include your contact details as well as any instructions on how to complete the form and information around the next steps in the process (if applicable).

 To make things just that bit easier for you, we’ve put together the perfect general client intake form that ticks all the boxes: